chhajedji/scripts/README.md

     - Kill any process owned by same user.
     - Open terminal in desired directory.
     - For more details see inside [dmenu_input.sh](dmenu_input.sh).
+    - Copy the highlighted text to a temporary clipboard and paste from it.

 - Dependency
     - [`fd`](https://github.com/sharkdp/fd)